Mixing Carisoprodol and Alcohol

 If you or a loved one is mixing carisoprodol and alcohol on a regular basis, please call our 24-hour help line so that we can help you find the right treatment for addiction to carisoprodol and alcohol.

-Effects of Combined Carisoprodol and Alcohol Use
+Effects of Mixing Carisoprodol and Alcohol

 Both carisoprodol and alcohol produce a feeling of euphoria by blocking certain signals to the brain.
 Since carisoprodol is a potent pain reliever, alcoholics take it in order to prolong the effects of their alcohol use as well as to prevent or treat headache pain and other unpleasant feelings that may result from high doses of alcohol.
 Mixing carisoprodol and alcohol will lead to extreme dizziness and fatigue, as well as seizures.
 Seizures can, in turn, result in permanent brain damage.